Worthiit/My-termux-zsh/README.md

 ```bash
 ninja
 ```
-It installs what you pick and spits out a cheat sheet on how to use them immediately.( still incomplete )
+It installs what you pick and show you a cheat sheet on how to use them immediately.( still incomplete )

 ### The ASCII System (Kawai)
-I moved away from hardcoded art of motd to a different path ,Now you can hot-swap your MOTD visuals.
+I moved away from hardcoded art of motd to a different path, Now you can hot-swap your MOTD visuals.
  * Art Location: ~/.termux/ascii/
  * Adding Art: Drop any .txt file into that folder.
- * Execution: Type kawai and use arrow keys to preview.
+ * Execution: Type `kawai` and use arrow keys to preview.
 Hit Enter to swap the ARCII In MOTD.

 ###  Automated System Tricks